incom2/TabExplorer/README.md

 ### Requirements
 ✔ Microsoft Windows 10 or later.<br>
 ✔ Microsoft .NET Framework 4.8 (included with Windows).<br>
-✔ No other third party libraries or dependencies required!<br>
+✔ No third party libraries or other dependencies are required!